akkadotnet/akka.net/docs/articles/concepts/supervision.md

 Another common use case is that an actor needs to fail in the absence of an external resource, which may also be one of its own children.
 If a third party terminates a child by way of the `system.Stop(child)` method or sending a `PoisonPill`, the supervisor might well be affected.

-### Delayed restarts with the BackoffSupervisor pattern
+### Delayed Restarts with the BackoffSupervisor Pattern

 Provided as a built-in pattern the `Akka.Pattern.BackoffSupervisor` implements the so-called exponential backoff supervision strategy, starting a child actor again when it fails, each time with a growing time delay between restarts.